Enets language

-Enets is a Samoyedic language of Northern Siberia spoken on the Lower Yenisei within the boundaries of the Taimyr Municipality District, a subdivision of Krasnoyarsk Krai, Russian Federation.
+Enets (Онэй база) is a Samoyedic language of Northern Siberia spoken on the Lower Yenisei within the boundaries of the Taimyr Municipality District, a subdivision of Krasnoyarsk Krai, Russian Federation.
 Enets belongs to the Northern branch of the Samoyedic languages, in turn a branch of the Uralic language family.

 Status

 In 2010 about 40 people claimed to be native Enets speakers, while in 2020, 69 people claimed to speak Enets natively, while 97 people claimed to know Enets in total.

-Older generation still speaks their language, but education is in Russian and very little of Enets language is taught and the language is almost unused in everyday life.
+The older generation still speaks their language, but education is in Russian and very little of the Enets language is taught; the language is thus almost unused in everyday life.

 Dialects

 There are two distinct dialects, Forest Enets (Bai) and Tundra Enets (Madu or Somatu), which may be considered separate languages.

 Tundra Enets is the smaller of the two Enets dialects.
 In the winter of 2006/2007, approximately 35 people spoke it (6 in Dudinka, 20 in Potapovo and 10 in Tukhard, the youngest of whom was born in 1962 and the oldest in 1945).
 Many of these speakers are trilingual, with competence in Forest Enets, Tundra Nenets and Russian, preferring to speak Tundra Nenets.

 The two dialects differ both in phonology and in lexicon.
 Additional variation was found in early Enets records from the 17th to 19th centuries, though all these varieties can be assigned as either Tundra Enets or Forest Enets.